karthikraj-duraisamy/karthikraj-duraisamy.github.io/_posts/2016-11-24-android-app-shortcuts.md

 # <strong>Manifest shortcuts:</strong>

-Basically the app which will not contain any action items that might be changed based on user interaction, can go for it. <strong>Static shortcuts</strong> are defined in the xml file.
-For these shortcuts, we cannot change title, desc and images at run-time.
+Basically, the app which will not contain any action items that might be changed based on user interaction can go for it. <strong>Static shortcuts</strong> are defined in the XML file.
+For these shortcuts, we cannot change the title, desc and images at run-time.

 >So, only way to update them is to have a new build.

-We need to add the below xml file in *'res/xml/shortcuts.xml'*
+We need to add the below XML file in *'res/xml/shortcuts.xml'*

 {% highlight xml %}
 <?xml version="1.0" encoding="utf-8"?>